Maximum break: Multiple maximums

-The only player known to compile more than two maximum breaks on a single occasion is Adrian Gunnell, who compiled three maximums in four frames at a club in Telford in 2003 while practising against Ian Duffy.
-John Higgins and Ronnie O'Sullivan are the only players to record maximum breaks in consecutive ranking events.
-Higgins made one during his defeat by Mark Williams in the LG Cup final, and then one in his second round match at the 2003 British Open.
-O'Sullivan made one at the Northern Ireland Trophy and another at the UK Championship in 2007.
+John Higgins, Ronnie O'Sullivan and Thepchaiya Un-Nooh are the only players to record maximum breaks in consecutive ranking events.
+Higgins made maximums at the LG Cup and the British Open in 2003, O'Sullivan at the Northern Ireland Trophy and another at the UK Championship in 2007, and Un-Nooh at the Saudi Arabia Snooker Masters and Wuhan Open in 2025.